 There was a double transposition system in the partisan traffic which was easily soluble up to June 1944.
 The transposition keys were derived from two key phrases modified daily.
 There was no limit to the length of messages and all messages on one day used the same key.I was only superficially acquainted with Balkan agents traffic.
 This was done by the Balkan section not the Russian.

-The war diary of Inspectorate 7/VI shows that the traffic of Partisan groups (Bandenfunk) was read since June 1943.
+The war diary of Inspectorate 7/VI confirms these statements and shows that the traffic of Partisan groups (Bandenfunk) was read since June 1943.
 First the 2 and 3 and 4-figure codes were solved and from August the 5-figure system could also be read.

 According to the reports as long as the partisans did not use one time pad for the majority of messages their figure traffic could be exploited.October 1943